WeldSecureDeveloper/WeldSecure-Demo/Static/docs/architecture-overview.md

 ## 9. Useful References

-- Static/docs/styles-css-refactor-plan.md - migration status for the stylesheet split.
-- Static/docs/fix-log.md + Static/docs/feature-backlog.md - track work in/out.
+- Static/docs/fix-backlog.md + Static/docs/feature-backlog.md - track work in/out.
 - Static/tools/ - scripts for sanity checks or data resets.

 When in doubt, check this guide before coding.
 If you need to bend a rule, document it and plan a cleanup so the architecture stays predictable for the next contributor (and Codex).